Heroin in Australia

 Heroin is classified as an opioid drug produced from the opium poppy.
-The illicit use of heroin in Australia emerged during the 1960s throughout the Vietnam War.
+The illicit use of heroin in Australia emerged during the 1960s.
 Its origins have been linked to American troops stationed in major cities such as Melbourne and Sydney, who introduced the drug to the red-light districts whilst on their recreational leave.

 Since then, the use of heroin amongst the general Australian population has fluctuated, with reports of a shortage occurring at the turn of the century.
 It is now believed to be the fourth most common principle drug of concern in Australia, with reports noting a decline in the use of the drug since the early 2000s.

 Currently, the illegal use of heroin in Australia is low, despite the market being highly stable.

 Trends in usage

 The use of heroin in Australia saw a sharp increase during the 1990s, which is now known as the Australian heroin epidemic.
 This epidemic was accompanied by a surge of new heroin users, specifically in NSW and Victoria, as well as a rise in its purity, which was easily accessible.
 However, this changed at the start of 2001, when Australia saw a rapid decline in the availability of heroin.
 This is commonly referred to as the 'heroin drought' or 'shortage'.
 This is reconfirmed against statistics that show a sharp drop in heroin users who reported the illicit substance as their 'first drug of choice' throughout this period.

 This heroin shortage was confirmed by the National Alcohol and Drug Research Centre, with key informants reporting that in comparison to the 15 minutes it took to locate heroin prior to December 2000, it took up to 4 hours in January 2001.
 The causes of the heroin shortage have been disputed; however, the general consensus is that it was the result of three main factors: the increase in heroin seizures by law enforcement throughout late 1990s, the arrest of several key figures in the heroin markets, and the severe droughts that were affecting the opium poppy regions in Myanmar.

 Since 2002, the heroin market has seen an upturn, with the supply and use of the illicit drug increasing.
 As of 2018, the heroin market is considered 'highly stable', despite the low percentage of the general population recorded actually consuming heroin.
 There has been a 25% drop in recent heroin use in Australia, from 79% in 2000, to 54% in 2018.